phil-rice/Phils-Blog/_posts/2015-11-10-The-Use-Of-Scala-AnyVals-In-High-Performance-Code.markdown

 down bug.
 Perhaps all of these as Type Classes would of been possible but the wiring code would (I think) of not been worth the win.

 #Summary
-AnyVals in some ways give you some of the wins of Type Classes (The flyweight pattern) without any plumbing issues.
+AnyVals in some ways give you some of the major wins of Type Classes (The flyweight pattern) without any plumbing issues.
 They give Type Safety in a really good way without any damage to the code base.